uw-dims/tsk4j/README.md

 ----------------

-The Maven artifacts built here themselves depend on the following existing Maven artifacts:
+The Maven artifacts built here themselves depend on the following existing Maven artifacts which are not (yet) available on a public Maven repo (like Maven Central):

-* edu.uw.apl.commons:native-lib-loader:jar:2.0.0
+* edu.uw.apl.commons:native-lib-loader:jar:2.1.0

-These artifacts are not currently available in binary form (e.g. they are not on Maven Central nor any other popular repo site).
-Neither are they yet available in source form (on e.g. github).

-Until either of these two conditions change, we are bundling these artifacts in a 'local Maven repo' at XXX.
+The source for this Maven artifact is available on (github)[https://github.com/uw-dims/java-native-loader].
+But to save the TSK4J user the chore of building the dependency, we are bundling these artifacts in a 'project-local Maven repo' at ./repository.
 The poms refer to this repo to resolve the build dependencies.
 The local repo looks like this:

 ```
 $ cd /path/to/tsk4j